MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

     1. **Save image as** Enter a name for your VM image.

     1. **Custom location** Select a custom location to deploy your VM image.
-The custom location should correspond to the custom location for your Azure Local instance.
+The custom location should correspond to the custom location for your Azure Local.

     1. **Image to download** Select a VM image from the list of images in Azure Marketplace.
-The dropdown list shows all the Azure Marketplace images that are compatible with your Azure Local instance.
+The dropdown list shows all the Azure Marketplace images that are compatible with your Azure Local.

     1. **OS type** Select the OS of the image as Windows or Linux.
 This is the OS associated with the image in your Storage account.